 It’s why I still have not been to Albufeira, known as it is for drawing endless hordes of British lads on stag dos and boozy weekends.
 Nothing anyone has said about this place has made me want to go.
 (But, who knows, maybe it’s not that bad?)

-Fortunately, I discovered that other parts of the Algarve are far more dignified.
+Fortunately, I discovered that other parts of the Algarve are far more dignified and charming.

 The waters around Lagos are said to be a bit colder than elsewhere, but this has also made it more of an alternative destination to the bigger holiday resorts further east.